-In other areas of the world, such as the Northern African and Mediterranean regions, squamous carcinoma is seen more often in areas where Schistosomiasis is endemic, although urothelial cancers (or TCC) remain the most common tumors there as well.
+In other areas of the world, such as the Northern African and Mediterranean regions, squamous carcinoma may be seen more often in areas where Schistosomiasis is endemic, although urothelial cancers (or TCC) remain the most common tumors there as well.

 This topic will discuss the symptoms, diagnosis, and staging of TCC.

 BLADDER CANCER RISK FACTORS

 Bladder cancer is more common in men and in those who are older (the median age at diagnosis is 69 years).
 Other factors that may increase the risk of bladder cancer include :

-- Exposure to chemicals — Being exposed to certain chemicals or industrial compounds in the workplace or the environment can significantly increase the risk of bladder cancer.
+●Exposure to chemicals — Being exposed to certain chemicals or industrial compounds in the workplace or the environment may significantly increase the risk of bladder cancer.
 Of particular risk are a type of dyes that include "azo" compounds.
 In most cases, it takes many years after the chemical exposure for the person to develop bladder cancer, although in many cases a direct causation is difficult to establish.

 ●Cigarette smoke — People who smoke cigarettes have a two- to fourfold increased risk of bladder cancer compared to never smokers, with long-term heavy smokers having a six to ten-fold increase in risk.
 Exposure to second-hand smoke also increases the risk [2,3].

 ●Family history — A family history of bladder cancer probably increases a person's risk of developing the cancer, especially in those who smoke cigarettes.